Reading

 “Wisdom was not a quality he associated with any Roman nobleman; Roman noblemen were too political in their thinking to be wise.
 Everything was of the moment, seen in the short term.
 Even Scaurus Princeps Senatus, for all his experience and his vast auctoritas, had not been wise.
 Any more than had the Piglet’s own father, Metellus Numidicus.
 Brave.
 Fearless.
 Determined.
 Unyielding of principle.
 But never wise.”

-- The Lessons of History by Will Durant, Ariel Durant – Shane Parrish put it better than me.
+- The Lessons of History by Will Durant, Ariel Durant – Shane Parrish summary” .

-- Laws of Human Nature by Robert Greene – Great.
+- Laws of Human Nature by Robert Greene – some good stuff.

-- What Makes Sammy Run? by Budd Schulberg – This is a great book.
-A meditation on youth, ambition, and the self absorption that tends to complete the triad.
+- What Makes Sammy Run? by Budd Schulberg – A meditation on youth, ambition, and the self absorption that tends to complete the triad.
 Both Sammy and Julian were broken.
 Good illustration of concepts from Ego is the Enemy by Ryan Holiday

 - The Neon Bible by John Kennedy Toole – he wrote this when he was 16